jdevfullstack/PureBasic-FileExplorer/README.md

 ![GUI](resources/screenshot1.png)

+## Disclaimer
+Please note that this project is presented as a showcase of my work during a specific period.
+It represents a snapshot of my skills and accomplishments at that time.
+As such, this project is no longer actively maintained or updated.
+It is kept public for demonstration purposes and may not reflect my current abilities or the latest best practices in the field.

+However, feel free to learn from this archived project, preserved as it was during that specific period !

+## Why PureBasic
 Why do we need a file explorer?
 When you want to write an operating system, this is a must.